mstocco/mariostoc.co/content/traininglog/20201004-ironman2021-47weeksout.md

 ### NOTES
 Total Time: **70 minutes**

 I had a bit of a restless sleep last night; weird because I am in a bit of paridise here on Pender Island.
 I enjoyed a slow, relaxing start to the day.

 Run Distance: **11.3 km** &nbsp; Ascent: **132 m**
 ![Run Chart](/assets/jpg/runchart-20201005.jpeg)

 <!---->
-It was a climb out of Otter Bay to Bedwell Harbour Road, the flattest section of road that I have seen on the Island.
+It was a climb out of Otter Bay to get to Bedwell Harbour Road, the flattest section of road that I have seen on the Island.
 I took it easy and got there in about 20 minutes.
-This road a main thoroughfare and has no shoulder but beside it was a grass strip (probably the original roadbed) that could serve as my runway for the 30 second strides.
-Doing the workout on that surface could have been likened to running XC.
+This road is a main thoroughfare with no shoulder but beside it was a grass strip (probably the original roadbed) that would be my runway for the 30 second strides.
+Doing the workout on that surface could have been likened to running a flat bit of XC (and no mud).

-The easy portions of this run were **easy** and I felt some residual fatigue on the last few strides and the last hill before returning to Otter Bay.
+The easy portions of this run were **easy**.
+I felt some residual fatigue on the last few strides and going up the last hill before descending into Otter Bay.
 My soleus' felt **better than expected** and only protested on the last long downhill.
+I also enjoyed a coffee flavoured Rekarb at the half-way point of the run.

 <!---->
 ## THURSDAY OCT 08